freightlive/bumbal-client-api-php/docs/Api/PackagelineApi.md

 # **createPackageLine**
 > \BumbalClient\Model\ApiResponse createPackageLine($body)

-Create or update an PackageLine
+Create or update an Package Line

 Create or update an PackageLine.
 If id or links are set in the data, and a corresponding package-line   *     is found in Bumbal, an update will be performed.